cloudinary/js-url-gen/README.md

 This repository is a work in in progress in a pre-alpha state.
 Needless to say it's not stable.

-Feel free to peak around and play with our new API.
+Feel free to peek around and play with our new API.

 ### Interested in Cloudinary?